12 Types of Wood That Are Perfect For Kitchen Countertops

 Below are a few examples of wood kitchen countertops.

-Mid century modern kitchen with white cabinets, light wood counters and vintage blue oven
+Mid century modern kitchen with vintage blue oven

 A small mid-century modern inspired design in which has a very simple color scheme.
 All cabinets are painted white, making it stand out from the dark chocolate brown ceramic flooring, and all surfaces uses a sidegrain maple countertop, adding a touch of subtly warm color to the space.